 As you consider the trending options, think about how they might fit into your company culture and employee health goals.

-What are your current benefit offerings for behavioral/mental health?
+What are your current benefit offerings?

 Before you start analyzing if new trends will work for your company, it makes sense to understand how your current benefits are working.

 Create a matrix to document all currently available mental health offerings as well as the features and limitations.
 For example, your health plan likely includes mental health and substance use treatment coverage—but does it also include a strong telehealth option?
 Do you currently use an EAP?
 Does it include a number of free counseling sessions?
 Does it cover family members?

 You want to understand the depth and breadth of current offerings to find any potential holes in coverage as well as duplication of efforts among vendors.
 Sometimes duplication is potentially wasteful spending, but sometimes it can create important redundancies or a staged approach to care.

 System integration is all the rage—everybody wants business systems that are 3-in-1, but sometimes that concept doesn’t meet your needs.
 For example, integration with your healthcare plan might mean a reduction or elimination of co-pays for some mental health services.
 If those services aren’t desirable to employees, however, it really doesn’t matter if they are included and “free” to employees.
 Employees won’t use them, and you will likely pay a higher premium for what amounts to unused services.

 What are engagement levels with current offerings?

 To avoid adding a bunch of exciting new benefits that go unused, you need to know how employees are using the current services available to them.
 Which services are more popular and why?
 What is their appeal?
 If offerings are not being used, you also need to know why.
 Are the employees unaware of the current offerings?
 Is there an issue with access to care?
 Behavioral healthcare can be difficult to find in some locations with long wait periods.